raohmaru/CFC/o8g/Documents/CFC-Rules.md

 You can attack with any number of your unfrozen characters to a single enemy.

 #### 5. Counterattack phase
+If active player attacks with one or more characters, the Counterattack phase is activated.

+Enemy can play Reaction cards.

 Enemy decides which, if any, of his unfrozen characters will counterattack the attacking characters.
 Then damage (if any) is dealt to characters and/or defending player.

 #### 6. End phase